- About BSM

 University of Dayton, School of Engineering

 Engineers creatively use their knowledge and technology to improve the lives of others.
 You can experience it yourself this summer.
-Choose from two Engineering camps: Summer Honors Engineering Camp, and Women in Engineering Summer Camp.
+Choose from two Engineering camps: Summer Honors Engineering Camp, Women in Engineering Summer Camp, and METEC: Minority Engineering and Technology Enrichment Camp for Young Men.

 University of Illinois-Urbana-Champaign